Flag of Spain: Spanish transition

-From the death of Franco in 1975 to 1977, the national flag remained that of the 1945 regulation.
-On 21 January 1977 a new flag was approved that differed from the previous one in that the eagle's wings opened further (the "pasmada" eagle), the Pillars of Hercules were again placed within the wings, and the ribbon with the motto UNA, GRANDE Y LIBRE (ONE, GREAT and FREE) written in a serif font was moved from the eagle's neck to above the eagle's head.
-Not many flags with this coat of arms were made.
-Finally, and after the restoration of the House of Bourbon to the Spanish Throne in the person of King Juan Carlos I, the Spanish Constitution of 1978 was published, article 42 section 12 of which reads "The Flag of Spain is formed by three horizontal stripes, red, yellow and red, the yellow being double the width of each of the red ones."
+From the death of Franco in 1975 until 1977, the national flag remained that of the 1945 regulation.
+On 21 January 1977 a new flag was approved, differing from the previous one in that the eagle's wings opened further (the "pasmada" eagle), the Pillars of Hercules were again placed within the wings, and the banderole with the motto UNA, GRANDE Y LIBRE (ONE, GREAT and FREE) written in a serif font was moved from the eagle's neck to above the eagle's head.
+Not many flags with this coat of arms were produced.

-The national flag of Spain finally received its present-day coat of arms on 19 December 1981.
+Article 42 section 12 of the Spanish Constitution of 1978, which was promulgated during the transition to democracy, stipulates that the flag "is formed by three horizontal stripes, red, yellow and red, the yellow being double the width of each of the red ones."
+The present-day coat of arms were adopted on 19 December 1981.